Kristopher-Ray/polaris-us.org/content/team/Caitlynn.md

 image: /img/team/facetune_17-11-2024-12-15-18.jpg
 weight: 4
 ---
-Caitlynn Rasmussen serves as the Executive Assistant for Polaris National Security.
+Caitlynn Rasmussen serves as the Director of Operations for Polaris National Security.

 Caitlynn grew up in a small town in Northern Alberta, Canada.
-After graduating high school, she decided to move to Northern California to pursue a secondary education program.
-Caitlynn fell in love with the country and decided to make her permanent residence in the southern region of the United States.
+After graduating high school, she moved to Northern California to pursue a secondary education program.
+She quickly fell in love with the country and eventually made her permanent home in the southern United States.

-Caitlynn has worked in industries ranging from food service all the way into childcare.
-Upon moving to Nashville, Tennessee, where she currently resides, she worked as a nanny for 2 years.
-Her most recent transition was to her role as Executive Assistant for Polaris National Security.
+Throughout her career, Caitlynn has gained experience in a variety of industries, from food service to childcare.
+After relocating to Nashville, Tennessee, she worked as a nanny for two years before transitioning into an administrative role.
+She joined Polaris National Security as an Executive Assistant, where she spent two years refining her leadership and operational skills.
+Her dedication and strong skill set led to a promotion to Director of Operations, where she now plays a key role in overseeing the organization’s day-to-day functions.